 Amniocentesis is an invasive test first introduced in the early 1970s.
 It is most often performed as a first-trimester screening test that looks for genetic conditions—typically performed at 15–20 weeks of pregnancy.
 Although a mother may choose to find out the gender of her baby when this test is performed, amnio is not done for gender determination only since the test carries a risk of miscarriage

 Many expectant parents don’t know that—prior to the 14th week of pregnancy—most babies look similar.
 Early in the pregnancy, ultrasound isn’t typically an accurate method for determining if you’re carrying a boy or a girl.
 By 20 weeks, ultrasound is 100% accurate, unless baby is being shy and turning away from the imaging screen!

 Beginning in 1997, genetic researchers began using cell-free circulating Y-chromosome DNA in the plasma of pregnant women for medical reasons.
 20 years later, DNA Diagnostics Center (DDC) began using this technology for non-medical purposes, offering optional gender determination to customers who did non-invasive prenatal paternity DNA testing.
 But what about expectant couples who don’t need a prenatal paternity test but simply want a reliable method to know their baby’s gender early in the pregnancy?
 Enter the ultrasound in 2020.

 The Most Innovative Science to Date: The Peekaboo

-This groundbreaking home test improves the pregnancy journey by helping parents find out the gender of their baby just seven weeks into pregnancy.
+This groundbreaking home test improves the pregnancy journey by helping parents find out the gender of their baby just six weeks into pregnancy.
 Peekaboo leverages a highly-exacting scientific approach the very latest technology, and pinpoint precision to determine if you’re having a boy or girl.

 Simple, Safe, and Accurate Gender Testing at Home